 - Applicants must live or work in Horry County.
 Residents of Myrtle Beach will receive first preference.

 - Applicants must complete a personal history form.

 - Applicants must undergo a background investigation and a criminal history check.

 - Applicants must attend at least eight of the 10 meetings to graduate.

 In addition, Academy participants must complete at least 15 hours of ride-along and work-along time with Myrtle Beach police officers and personnel.
 Students arrange these sessions at their convenience.
 After all, the Myrtle Beach Police Department is a 24-hour a day operation.
 Academy participants also learn to use the firearms training simulator, a room-sized video experience.
 The Citizens Police Academy is not designed to turn you into a police officer, but it will give you an appreciation of what law enforcement officers do and the decisions they must make.
 An optional Saturday class allows time for special (fun) topics, and graduation ceremonies are held at the end of the course.
 Questions?
 Contact Sgt.
-MacPherson at 843-918-1803.
+Vincent Dorio at firstname.lastname@example.org or 843-918-1803.